-Tonight we stay in a simple family homestay with basic facilities.
+Tonight we stay in a simple family homestay in mixed-gender dormitory style accommodation, with basic facilities.
+Both Original and Basix style Short Break travellers will stay at the same homestay.
 Dinner is prepared and included by our hosts.

 A day pack is recommended for the trek and overnight in the homestay, as your main luggage can be left at your hotel in Sapa.

 Chau Long Hotel or similar (1 nt), Homestay (1 nt)

 Today set off on a 2-3 hour walk to Su Pan Village where we meet up with our vehicle for the 30 minute drive back to Sapa.
 Arriving in Sapa, you have a free afternoon to explore the town before transferring to the train station where you catch the overnight train to Hanoi.

 Your adventure ends upon arrival at Hanoi train station in the early morning (around 5am).
 If you would like to stay a little longer in Vietnam, Intrepid can book additional nights for you (if you wish to have the room available on your arrival, you may need to book the night before as check in time is usually midday).
 Please note that it's not possible to organise a transfer from the train station, so please make your own way to your hotel or the airport.

 We also recommend